 We set standards …

-… for coaching in the workplace
+… for supervision and coaching in the workplace

 … in professional development